Skip to Content

 Build your own eggs/omelet station.

-Lunch items offered as part of Palms’ brunch buffet included assorted sushi, a salad bar with an assortment of toppings, charcuterie, lox, soup (vegetable & tomato bisque), fried rice, vegetable chow mein, pizza with various toppings, teriyaki chicken wings, Maduro plantains, Filipino longanisa, spam musubi, roasted salmon, and truffle potato casserole.
+Lunch items included sushi, a salad bar with an assortment of toppings, charcuterie, lox, soup (vegetable & tomato bisque), fried rice, vegetable chow mein, pizza with various toppings, teriyaki chicken wings, Maduro plantains, Filipino longanisa, spam musubi, roasted salmon, and truffle potato casserole.

 Bowls of Vegetable chow mein, maduro plantains, and filipino longanisa.